- What is Paper Trading?

 - Treat it as a proper real account

 This will not only overcome the main obstacle of demo accounts, but will ease the transition from demo account to real accounts.
-Paper trading might seem easy, but there is an important part missing.
+Paper trade might seem easy, but there is an important part missing.
 Real trading involves a lot of emotions, which can be a plus since trades are more involved and invested.
 But this can lead to negative consequences – emotional trading, with no real thought or research and ending with money loss.
 This is usually not part of trading with demo accounts due to its nature, and as long as this difference is remembered and taken into account, the transition from demo to real will be more successful.

 - Learn as much as possible

-It is highly recommended to practice on a demo account, whilst reading up on the trading articles and educational blogs concerning the markets you wish to trade.
+It is highly recommended to practice on a demo account, whilst reading up on the trading articles and educational content concerning the markets you wish to trade.
 Once you’ve got a good understanding of the trading platform and the markets you wish to trade on you’ll be better prepared for the real market.
 We recommend using the demo account for a couple of days, while simultaneously reading relevant materials, and then start trading while it is all fresh.